-It’s a strange phenomenon, really, to have a blog for four-and-a-half years, never even bother with an “About” page, and then realize once you do bother with an “About” page that you’re completely tongue-tied and shy about it all.
+It’s a strange phenomenon, really, to have a blog for four-and-a-half years, (well, 7 now) never even bother with an “About” page, and then realize once you do bother with an “About” page that you’re completely tongue-tied and shy about it all.
 Which is ridiculous, considering some of the ground I’ve covered here, lo! these many years now.
 Nevertheless, that’s the position in which I find myself, blushing and hesitant, like a bride suddenly modest after the wedding night.

 It’s weird.

 Uhm.
 Let’s see.
 Perhaps to start, I should just try to make this page useful to new readers.
-So to help you in reading the blog, here are some definitions of terms and identification of people who appear on this blog:
+So to help you in reading the blog, here are some definitions of terms and identifications of people who appear on this blog:

 ~ Piper/The Peep: Adorable niece, my sister’s youngest kid.